zio/zio/docs/guides/migrate/migration-guide.md

 ### Debugging

-ZIO 2.x introduces the `debug` that is useful when we want to print something to the console for debugging purposes without introducing additional environmental requirements or error types:
+ZIO 2.x introduces the `debug` method that is useful when we want to print something to the console for debugging purposes without introducing additional environmental requirements or error types:

 ```scala mdoc:silent:nest
 val myApp: ZIO[Random, Nothing, String] =